SWRT-dev/asuswrt-bcm-ac/README_en.md

 4. Run `git clone https://github.com/SWRT-dev/bcm-toolchains` to clone the toolchains

-5. Run `cd bcmhnd-toolchains` to enter the directory, and follow commands step by step
+5. Run `cd bcm-toolchains` to enter the directory, and follow commands step by step

     `sudo mkdir -p /opt/toolchains/`